ARTbio/startbio/docs/bulk_RNAseq-IOC/01_IOC_RNAseq_week_00.md

     [Apple Desktop Slack](https://apps.apple.com/us/app/slack-for-desktop/id803453959?mt=12){:target="_blank"}
     | [Windows Desktop Slack](https://slack.com/intl/fr-fr/downloads/windows){:target="_blank"}

-Last but not least, Slack is not an option for this IOC !

-We will be extremely reluctant to communicate by email with you about this IOC.
+Last but not least, Slack is not an option: we will be extremely reluctant to communicate by email with you about this IOC.

 Indeed, emails capture information very poorly, because very often the subject headings are poorly chosen (or not chosen at all...), conversations by email deal with heterogeneous